 When it starts up again, type in chrome://gpu/ in the address bar and hit the Enter key.

-This will now display if Hardware Acceleration or GPU Rendering is enabled or not
+This will now display whether Hardware Acceleration or GPU Rendering is enabled or not.

 As mentioned before, this problem can occur due to some changes made by malware or adware.
 Therefore, scan your whole system for malware or adware.
 Use any antivirus software to scan your computer.